Financial Literacy in the Classroom

 Preparing for the FLC

-To supplement your classroom learning and provide additional preparation for competition success, we offer the following resources:
+To supplement your classroom learning and, if desired, provide additional preparation for competition success, we offer two types of resources:

-- Kelly Wang, Sir John A. MacDonald (87%) – recipient of $2,500 tuition certificate for the School of Accounting and Finance, Accounting and Financial Management (AFM) program at the University of Waterloo
+- Yilin Ren, Markham District High School (81%) – recipient of a $2,500 tuition certificate for the School of Accounting and Finance, Accounting and Financial Management (AFM) program, at the University of Waterloo.

-- Luka Mrkovic – Newmarket High School (83%) - recipient of $1,500 tuition certificate for the School of Accounting and Finance, Accounting and Financial Management (AFM) program at the University of Waterloo
+- Dylan Shi – Earl of March Secondary School (80.6%) - recipient of a $1,500 tuition certificate for the School of Accounting and Finance, Accounting and Financial Management (AFM) program, at the University of Waterloo.

 Teacher: Joan Richardson